jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab4.md

 ~~~c
 void xSemaphoreGive( SemaphoreHandle_t xSemaphore );
 ~~~

-Lastly, `xSemaphoreTake` is the opposite from the prior function.
-Therefore, it will set a `1` meaning that the semaphore is being use.
-However, `xSemaphoreTake` will require two parameters ` SemaphoreHandle_t xSemaphore` and `TickType_t xTicksToWait`.
-You must pass by value the instance of a semaphore and also how long are you planning to wait for the semaphore.
-If you receive the semaphore during the provided time frame, `xSemaphoreTake` will return `pdTRUE` else `pdFALSE`.
+Lastly, `xSemaphoreTake` is the opposite from the previous function, as it will set a `1` and used the semaphore.
+However, `xSemaphoreTake` will require two parameters `SemaphoreHandle_t xSemaphore` and `TickType_t xTicksToWait`.
+You must pass by value the instance of a semaphore and how long to wait for the semaphore.
+If you receive the semaphore during the provided time frame, `xSemaphoreTake` will return `pdTRUE` otherwise `pdFALSE`.
 ~~~c
  xSemaphoreTake( SemaphoreHandle_t xSemaphore, TickType_t xTicksToWait );
 ~~~